MARK DE ROCHE

 They don’t.

-Instead, we will see a diversity of aerial robots developed specifically to work well within their market, and for our benefit.
+Instead, we will see a diversity of aerial robots developed specifically to work well within their market, and for humanity’s benefit.

 Critical to that effort will be thrust vectoring.
-It will enable entirely new platforms with extraordinary capabilities to help us accomplish the hard and necessary work in front of us.
+It will enable entirely new platforms with extraordinary capabilities to help all of us accomplish the hard and necessary work in front of us.

 credit: PteroDynamics